What is Absorption Rate and How Does it Affect Buying or Selling A Home

 Let's sum this up, if you have:

-· 5 to 6 months supply of homes - pretty neutral market
+· 5 to 6 months' supply of homes - This would be considered a Neutral market

-· More than 6 months supply of homes - Buyer's market
+· More than 6 months' supply of homes - A large inventory of homes would be considered a Buyer's market

-If you would like a agent to determine the absorption rate for your area, contact us!
+If you would like an agent to determine the absorption rate for your area, contact us!